The Earthquakes of 1811-12

 These dramatic accounts clearly show that destructive earthquakes do not happen only in the western United States.
 In the past 25 years, scientists have learned that strong earthquakes in the central Mississippi Valley are not freak events but have occurred repeatedly in the geologic past.
 The area of major earthquake activity also has frequent minor shocks and is known as the New Madrid Seismic Zone.
 The NMSZ is made up of several thrust faults that stretch from Marked Tree, Arkansas to Cairo, Illinois.

 Earthquakes in the central or eastern United States effect much larger areas than earthquakes of similar magnitude in the western United States.
-For example, the San Francisco, California, earthquake of 1906 (magnitude 7.8) was felt 350 miles away in the middle of Nevada, whereas the New Madrid earthquake of December 1811 rang church bells in Boston, Massachusetts, 1,000 miles away.
+For example, the San Francisco, California, earthquake of 1906 (M7.8) was felt 350 miles away in the middle of Nevada, whereas the New Madrid earthquakes of 1811-12 were felt as far away as Connecticut – more than 1,000 miles away.
 Differences in geology east and west of the Rocky Mountains cause this strong contrast.

-This map shows estimated levels of shaking from a hypothetical 7.7M earthquake along the southwestern portion of the New Madrid Seismic Zone.
-The map was produced by the US Geological Survey Central & Eastern Regional Office.
-For more information about different scenario maps provided by the USGS, click here...
+This map from the US Geological Survey shows estimated levels of shaking from a hypothetical M7.7 earthquake along the southwestern portion of the New Madrid Seismic Zone.

 In 1811, the central Mississippi Valley was sparsely populated.
 Today, the region is home to millions of people, including those in the cities of St. Louis, Missouri, and Memphis, Tennessee.
 Adding to the danger, most structures in the region were not built to withstand earthquake shaking, as they have been in more seismically active areas like California.
 Moreover, most earthquake preparations also have lagged far behind.